james-cranley/Python30/README.md

  ```

  - You should notice the command line now begins `(test)`, this indicates the environment is activated.
- - Now we need to install some python software packages, we do this with `pip` the Python package manager:
+ - Now we need to install some Python software packages, we do this with `pip` the Python package manager:

  ```bash
  pip install jupyterlab pandas numpy